Logasdf/Server/README.md

         - Only when asked ( like a client clicks "Refresh" button )
     - Create Game Room.
         - Request arrives from the client { type, Room Name, Limits, User Name }
         - Search the map using "room name" as the key to see if it's already in use.
             - if(map.find(roomName) != map.end()) -> Send the error message to the client.
         - Create a new room, set the values for the room and insert data into maps.
         - Send the information of the room processed as RoomInfo class type.

     - Enter Room.
         - Request arrives from the client { type, Room Name, User Name }
         - Search the map using "room name" as the key to get the roomId.
         - Search the roomlist using "roomId" as the key to see if the room still exists.
             - if(roomList.find(roomIdToEnter) == roomList.end()) -> Send the error message to the client.
         - Check if the game has already started, using Room::HasGameStarted() function.
             - if it has -> Send the error message to the client.
         - Check if the room is already full, using RoomInfo::current() and RoomInfo::limit() function.
             - if it is -> Send the error message to the client.
         - Create Client instance, set the values, update Room and RoomInfo instances to which the client belongs.
         - Broadcast the updated RoomInfo instance to the clients in the room.

     - Push ready button.(After Entering the room)
         - Request arrives from the client { type = READY_EVENT }
+        - Get the Room instance where the client is currently located.
+        - Call Room::ProcessReadyEvent(Client*) function
+            - if the client is in the ready-state, make it "not-ready state" and increment RoomInfo::readycount by 1.
+            - otherwise, do the opposite.
+        - broadcast the updated RoomInfo instance to the clients in the room.
     - Team Change
         - Request arrives from the client { type = TEAM_CHANGE }
     - Leave the room.